white67/node-js-dummy-test/README.md

 ## Description

-Simple To Do application built with Node.js and Express.js that let's you add and complete task on a single page, storing both new and completed task in a different array.
+Simple To Do application built with Node.js and Express.js that lets you add tasks on a single page, store new and finished tasks in different arrays.
+Containerized with Docker and tested with NPM through GitHub Actions pipeline.

 ## Embedded Javascript